Mathew0876/Led-Control-Web-App/README.md

 # Led-Control-Web-App
 Web application created using the Django web framework to control an LED light strip

-Uses LIRC irrecord and an ir reciever to record the ir signals from the led remote and create the remote config file.
-Then uses LIRC irsend and an ir led to adjust the lights.
-Commands are sent using a subprocess call.
+Uses LIRC irrecord command and an ir reciever to record the ir signals from the led remote and create a remote config file.
+Then uses LIRC irsend command and an ir led to adjust the lights.
+Commands are sent using a python subprocess call.

 ![alt text](Wiring.jpg "IR Reciever and IR LED")